 1 Peter 1:18-19

-You know that from your empty way of life inherited from your ancestors you were ransomed—not by perishable things like silver or gold, but by precious blood like that of an unblemished and spotless lamb, namely Christ.

 Introduction

 We live in the information age; through the internet, there are an abundance of sites that afford us the opportunity to trace the steps of our family’s bloodline.
 Have you ever done a search of your ancestry to see where in the world your forefathers came from?
 If you have, then you’ve probably found all sorts of interesting folks.
 You would be proud to hang the pictures of some of them in your family’s hall of fame—while others you would rather keep hidden in the closet of shame.
 Every family has it’s “skeletons in the closet.”
 The apostle Peter aptly describes our earthly ancestry this way: “An empty way of life handed down to us from our forefathers.”
 Perhaps, the word empty doesn’t quite describe your heritage.
 Maybe your family “handed down” a life filled with pain and shame.
 If you don’t have a Godly heritage, take heart.
 As we are about to learn, in Christ, we have a new bloodline.
 Through the encouragement of Scripture, there is hope for us all.